keyasa/PRODIGY_DS_01/README.md

 Here is my proposed solution for the Prodigy visualization task using Tableau:

 1. Data Cleaning: I performed data cleaning within Tableau itself.
 You can observe the presence of null values in the initial dataset before the cleaning process in the video linked below my solution.
-2. Filter Application: I applied filters to display the population data for the year 2004 in the form of a bar graph, showing only populations greater than one billion.
+2. Filter Application: I applied filters to display the population data for the year 2004 in the form of a bar graph, showing only populations greater than hundred million.
 3. Histogram Comparison: I also included a histogram solution, both before and after removing null values, for comparison.

 Link to My Solution Video for Prodigy Task 1: